larvit/larvitviews/README.md

 # Larvitviews

-Used as the "view" part of the MVC micro framework larvitbase.
+Used as the "view" part of the MVC micro framework [larvitbase](https://github.com/larvit/larvitbase), see usage documentation over there.

 It is essentially a wrapper for underscore templates, adding support for partials and hierarchy.